Not Guilty, Means Everything

 Whether negotiating with prosecutors, challenging questionable evidence, or presenting a strong case in court, we're all about protecting your rights and working towards the best possible outcome.

-Our team supports clients throughout Wisconsin, from Hudson in St. Croix County to other communities, near and far.
+Our team supports clients facing charges throughout Wisconsin, from Hudson in St. Croix County to other communities, near and far.
 Connect with us now for a free initial consultation to go over your circumstances and discuss the next steps.

 Conclusion

 Facing a burglary arrest in Wisconsin can impact your freedom, career, and reputation.
-This guide explained how state law defines burglary, the penalties involved, the immediate steps to take after arrest, the role a skilled attorney can play in protecting your long-term future.
+This guide explains how state law defines burglary, the penalties involved, the immediate steps to take after arrest, the role a skilled attorney can play in protecting your long-term future.
 By remaining silent, securing prompt legal representation, cooperating within your rights, and working with a knowledgeable defense lawyer, you can strengthen your position and seek the best possible resolution.

 Contact Nelson Defense Group today for a free consultation and start building a strong defense.
 Our team is here to stand up for your rights and advocate for your future.